 It is ideal for a night out or a conservative day at the office.
 It is also a perfect haircut for men experiencing a hairline recession.

-12 Most Popular Hairstyles
+70 Most Popular Comb Over Fade Hairstyles

 The sides and back feature a high skin fade with a high fade.
 Just below the hair at the top is a fade that blends the cut more subtly.
 The high fade evolved from military-style haircuts.